This post may contain affiliate links. Please read our disclosure policy.

 - In a large Dutch oven or heavy bottomed pot over medium high heat, place two tablespoons of butter with the two tablespoons of olive oil.
 Once hot and starting to get frothy, add half of the beef (do not crowd meat) and sear on all sides.
 Once browned on all sides (8-10 minutes per batch), repeat for second half of beef.
 Set all of the seared beef aside.

-- Reduce to medium and add one more tablespoons of butter and then add onions.
+- Reduce heat to medium and add one more tablespoons of butter and then add onions.
 Sauté three minutes then remove to a separate bowl.
 Add whole mushrooms and sauté for three more minutes.
 Add onions back in with mushrooms and add white wine and sugar.
 Cook for two minutes scraping up and bits from the bottom.
-Strain onions and mushrooms out to a bowl and refrigerate until later in this recipe.
+Scoop onions and mushrooms out to a bowl and refrigerate until later in this recipe.
+Save the liquid left in the pot.

 - To the liquid left in the pot, add reserved beef and any liquid from the beef, beef stock, port wine, thyme bundle, bay leaves and kitchen bouquet.
 Bring to a boil, lower heat and cover.
 Cook on simmer for two hours.